 What is radiosurgery?

-Radiosurgery, also called stereotactic radiosurgery, is a very precise form of therapeutic
+Radiosurgery (stereotactic radiosurgery) is a very precise form of therapeutic radiology.

 Radiosurgery is called "surgery" because it is a 1-session radiation therapy treatment

 that creates a similar result as an actual surgical procedure.

 Radiosurgery works in the same way as other types of therapeutic radiology.
 It changes

 or destroys the DNA of tumor cells, so they can't reproduce and grow.
 Over time, the

 tumor will shrink in size.
 For blood vessel lesions, such as an arteriovenous malformation

 (AVM), the blood vessels close off over time after treatment.